globant-ui/arialinter/README.md

 * provide a Grunt task based on the linter in order to integrate accesibility best practices right into the developer workflow

+## Demo

+The demo is currently deployed in http://arialinter.rs.af.cm/.

 ## Getting Started